MyStreet

 Will I have access to my driveway during the surface treatment?

-Streets will work to minimize disruption to residents and businesses.
-If you have special needs, please call us at 801-535-2345
+Streets will work to minimize disruption to residents and businesses and you will be notified in advance if access will be restricted.
+If you have special needs, please call 801-535-2345.

 Will you be reconstructing the street?

 No, a surface treatment is not the same as a full road reconstruction.
-Surface treatments are used to extend the life of the existing road by adding a protective layer on top of the asphalt.
+Surface treatments are used to extend the life of the existing road.
 This helps delay the need for a full rebuild.

 A full reconstruction is much more expensive and takes a lot more time.
 It involves removing and replacing all the asphalt—and sometimes even the road base, curbs, gutters, and sidewalks.
 Surface treatments are quicker, more affordable, and less disruptive for drivers.